SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-architecture-and-code-review.md

 - do-you-use-your-ioc-container-to-inject-dependencies--and-not-as-a-singleton-container

 ---
-​Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.&#160;If you&#160;need help, visit SSW Consulting Services&#160;and book in a consultant.​<br>
+Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.
+If you need help, visit SSW Consulting Services and book in a consultant.

+For any project that is critical to the business, it’s important to do ‘Modern Architecture Reviews’.
+Being an architect is fun, you get to design the system, do ongoing code reviews, and play the bad ass.
+It is even more fun when using modern cool tools.

+Follow these steps to achieve a 'Modern Architecture Review'.
+See how performing an architecture review on a big project, no longer needs to be daunting.
+Read about the 1st steps, then check to see if you’re following SOLID principles, then drill in and find patterns and anti-patterns.
+Use Visual Studio to help the process with architecture tools, code smell tools, and the great Visual Studio Code Review tools.

+These steps enable you to attend to the code that needs the most attention.
+Finally, create PBI's to make sure they get fixed in the next sprint.